Websites that utilize file upload functionality usually display a message on their web pages: “Select or drag-and-drop files to upload.”

 All things working under the hood to keep your website up and running are known as the backend.

 Like the frontend, many web technologies can be used to program the backend.
-One of the responsibilities of the backend is storing files uploaded by your website visitors through your file upload form.
+One of the backend's responsibilities is storing files uploaded by your website visitors via your file upload form.

 Building a File Upload Form